COVID digest: Japan eases border entry rules | DW | 17.02.2022

 After COVID-19 brought global travel to a standstill in 2020, Greek tourism suffered its worst year on record with just 7 million visitors bringing in revenues of €4 billion ($4.55 billion).

-The industry accounts for a fifth of the economy and one in five jobs.
+The industry accounts for a fifth of the country's economy and one in five jobs.

 Israel dropped its Green Pass system as new daily cases of the coronavirus in the country continued to decline.